S0uth3rnCr0ss/Machine-Translation-Evolution/README.md

 ## Conclusion
 Machine Translation has developed from rule-based systems to AI-powered models with near-human translation capabilities.
 Future development will be towards enhancing cultural sensitivities, context sensitivity, and real-time translation capabilities.

-## License
-This is an open-source project under the MIT License.

 ## Contributing
 Contributions are welcome!
 Feel free to raise pull requests or open issues.